This page was updated 8/16/21.

 For immediate technical assistance:

-If your computer is out of commission or you are experiencing wi-fi access issues, you can try contacting OIT-Help desk or The LINK for suggestions.
+Undergraduates can try contacting OIT-Help desk or The LINK for suggestions.
 The LINK offers a limited number of short term laptop loans if you have a Duke-purchased laptop under warranty that requires repair.
 If you have a non-Duke purchased laptop or are out of warranty, ask if there are any available Chromebook short term loans while you figure out what you are going to do.
+You may check back on subsequent days.
 If you have a wifi issue, you can also contact your internet provider to see what they recommend.

 Sakai and Zoom help